Zenrac/Zenrac.github.io/README.md

 # Zenrac.github.io
-Trash website with shitty scripts I want to share.
+A collection of simple, experimental scripts I’ve built and want to share.
+Feel free to explore, use, or contribute!
+You can visit the live version of the website [here](https://zenrac.github.io).

 ## Frameworks
-This site uses some CSS from [Modesta](https://github.com/AlexFlipnote/Modesta).
+- This site uses some CSS from [Modesta](https://github.com/AlexFlipnote/Modesta).
+- 0x40 web integration from [Mon's 0x40-web](https://github.com/mon/0x40-web).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details